kavicastelo/webFlexInnovations/Docs/technical-doc.md

 ### Routing

--The application employs Angular's routing mechanism to create different pages for various sections.
+- The application employs Angular's routing mechanism to create different pages for various sections.
--A routing module defines the paths and corresponding components for each page.
+- A routing module defines the paths and corresponding components for each page.
--The routing structure includes pages for home, about, services, works, technologies, contact, FAQ, blog, user dashboard, login, administration, chatbot, and more.
+- The routing structure includes pages for home, about, services, works, technologies, contact, FAQ, blog, user dashboard, login, administration, chatbot, and more.

 ### User Interaction